 Senate Policies Related to the Course Syllabus

 Instructors at Michigan Tech are required to provide students with a syllabus during the first week of instruction so that students have the information necessary to prepare and perform well in courses.
-Michigan Tech instructors are bound by an University Senate policy and amendment related to the course syllabus:
+Michigan Tech instructors are bound by the University Senate policy and amendment related to the course syllabus:

 - Policy 312.1: Syllabus Requirement for all Courses at Michigan Technological University (Approved 04-28-08)

 - Amendment to Senate Policy 312.1 (Approved 11-19-12)

 You are strongly encouraged to review both the policy and amendment carefully so that your syllabus is compliant.
 The policy and amendment identify several requirements for syllabi.
-Note especially the following three requirements:
+Note especially the following requirements:

 - Course description, overview and learning outcomes/objectives

-- The following statement: "Student work products (exams, essays, projects, etc.) may be used for purposes of university, program, or course assessment.
+Include the following statement in your syllabus: "Student work products (exams, essays, projects, etc.) may be used for purposes of university, program, or course assessment.
 All work used for assessment purposes will not include any individual student identification."

-You are encouraged to use these templates so that your syllabus has all the required elements.
+You are encouraged to use one of the following templates so that your syllabus has all the required elements.
 Your syllabus can use any format and contain any additional information that you feel is appropriate or necessary as long as it contains the elements required.